Tradition says that this church was founded in the 9th

 amongst looming illusionistic architectural perspectives.
 It's the largest

-oil painting in the world, supposedly, measuring around 443 square
+oil painting in the world, supposedly, measuring around 443 square feet

-feet and made up of 40 canvases sewn together.
+and made up of 40 canvases sewn together.
 Ruskin found it vulgar,

 unsurprisingly.
 The artist is said to have fallen to his death from the

-scaffolding here whilst painting, but this may just be a story.
+scaffolding here whilst painting, but the

-was completed, would seem to refute it.
+would seem to refute this story.

 More of his work can be found in some of the other chapels here